Welcome to the 2026 Solo Show application.

 Design Guidelines

-This fashion show will feature one-of-a-kind creations by artists, using recycled or repurposed materials.
+The ARTS Council's Fashion Show features one-of-a-kind creations by artists, using recycled or repurposed materials.

 Questions?
 Contact Meghan at meghan@eARTS.org